 Maintaining Your Dentures

 Remember to schedule regular dental appointments at the Elevate Dental Implant Center.
-We will examine your restoration during regular visits to ensure that you are free of tooth decay, gum disease, and other dental issues.
-We also take a look at the soft tissues around the dentures to ensure those are healthy.
+We will examine your restoration during regular visits to ensure you are free of tooth decay, gum disease, and other dental issues.
+We also look at the soft tissues around the dentures to ensure those are healthy.

 Our dentists will also ensure that your dentures fit comfortably and are not misaligned in the mouth.
-Occasionally, we take x-rays to ensure that your implants and abutments are in the right position.
-If we see that your denture attachments show any signs of wear, we can replace them.
+Occasionally, we take X-rays to ensure that your implants and abutments are in the right position.
+If your denture attachments show any signs of wear, we can replace them.

 How do you clean implant-supported dentures?

 Cleaning implant-supported dentures are as easy as using toothpaste on a soft-bristled toothbrush.
 A soft bristle toothbrush is better for healing gum tissue.
-Maintain a healthy brushing schedule and no need for special products or denture adhesives.
+Maintain a healthy brushing schedule without special products or denture adhesives.